 We’ve all reached for frozen dinners at the grocery store because we didn’t have time to cook, but this is rarely ever a healthy option.
 Instead, why not try making your own freezer meals?
 Freezer meals can be absolute life-savers during a busy week and if you make them yourself, you know that they’re healthy and nutritious.
 We’ve rounded up some recipes that are super easy to freeze so you can make them on a slow day and enjoy them on a busy night.

-This healthy, simple recipe from Regal Springs is a great option for a light freezer meal.
+This healthy, simple recipe is a great option for a light freezer meal.
 The flavors from the garlic, hot sauce and pepper add a kick to the crunchy crust surrounding the tender Tilapia.

 To freeze this dish, let the Tilapia cool after cooking and then individually place the fillets in freezer-safe bags.
 To reheat, simply pre-heat the oven to 400 degrees, place the fish on a baking sheet and bake for about 14 minutes.